ralfw/exercises_in_programming_problem_solving/sudoku/README.md

 ## Implementation 1

-impl for level 1 was straightforward
+The implementation of the level 1 solution went straightforward.

 ## Implementation 2
-for level 2 some more functionality on Cell needed level 2 initially the test was wrong; same for level 3. realized it because level 2 was unexpectedly green as soon as level 1 turned green.
+For level 2 there was some more functionality on the Cell needed.

+Also the level 2 test initially was wrong; same for level 3.
+I realized it because level 2 was unexpectedly green as soon as level 1 turned green.
+You really have to be careful not only when doing the production code.

-for level 2 Solve(Workbench) go a bit more complicated. i used local functions to keep it clean on a hi level:
+For level 2 `Solve(Workbench)` go a bit more complicated.
+I used local functions to keep it clean on a high level:

 ```
 static void Solve(Workbench workbench) {